Samothrace temple complex: Description of the sanctuary

 The Samothrace site may appear to be somewhat confusing at first glance; this is due to a combination of the unusual topography and the two century long period over which the site was developed.
 The sanctuary occupies three narrow terraces on the west slopes of mount Hagios Georgios, separated by two steep-banked torrents.
-The entrance is in the east through the Ptolemy II propylaeum, also known as the Ptolemaion (site plan number 20), which spans the eastern brook and functions as a bridge.
+The entrance is in the east through the Ptolemy II propylaeum, also known as the Ptolemaion (site plan number 20), which used to span the eastern brook and function as a bridge, until destroyed by an earthquake.
+Remains of the former bridge can still be seen in the stream bed below.
 Immediately to the west, on the first terrace, there is a somewhat circular paved depression, containing an altar in the centre, which was undoubtedly a sacrificial area; although the precise function of this place has not further been determined.

 A winding path descends towards the main terrace, between two brooks, where the main monuments to the cult can be found.
 A large tholos, the Arsinoëion, or Arsinoë Rotunda (site plan number 15), the largest covered round space in the ancient Greek world (20 m in diameter), may have served to welcome the theoroi, sacred ambassadors delegated by cities and associations to attend the great festivals at the sanctuary.
 The decoration of rosettes and garlanded bull's heads leads some to believe that sacrifices may have also taken place here.
 The rotunda was built on an older building of which only the foundation has remained.
-The Arlington Massachusetts Reservoir is an exact copy of the rotunda.
+The Arlington Massachusetts Reservoir, a 2,000,000 gallon water tank, is based on one of the reconstructions of the rotunda.

 Right at the opening of the path leading to the sanctuary, one finds the largest building, the Building of the Dancer's Frieze (site plan number 14), sometimes called the Temenos, as it corresponds to a monumental enclosure marking a much older sacrificial area.
 There is a great deal of variance in reconstructed plans for this portion of the site (compare for example the different editions of Lehman's archeological guide — the plan used in this article reflects the 4th edition).
 It is in essence a simple court preceded by an ionic propylaeum decorated with the well-known dancer's frieze (photo below).
 The celebrated architect Scopas may have been the designer.